 Rising Damp (1975)

-Philip comes back with his girlfriend Lucy, assuming they would be alone in the house.
-He tells Rigsby he has a present for him in his room and Rigsby wrongly believes this is Lucy.
-As she is black he imagines she has just arrived from Africa – rather than Northampton – and tries to teach her the British custom of kissing under the mistletoe.
-Gwen and Fred return – she is now prepared to kiss Rigsby under the mistletoe but Fred gets in first!
+Philip returns with his girlfriend, Lucy, assuming they would be alone in the house.
+He tells Rigsby he has a present for him in his room, and Rigsby wrongly believes this is Lucy.
+As she is black, he imagines she has just arrived from Africa – rather than Northampton – and tries to teach her the British custom of kissing under the mistletoe.
+Gwen and Fred return – she is now prepared to kiss Rigsby under the mistletoe, but Fred gets in first!

 George’s father, Frank Costanza (Jerry Stiller), creates “a Festivus for the rest of us” – an alternative to the commercialised tradition of Christmas.
 During Festivus, family and friends are allowed to air their grievances to one another, and they compete in showing off feats of strength.